jeanbaptisteb/ACT/README.md

 - making it available as a package on pypi
 - improving execution time
 - generating better formatted reports? (heatmaps, pdf, etc.)
+- make reproduction of results easier between R and Python